Doctor at Missouri abortion clinic defends patient care

 Williams declined interview requests.
 Several messages left with spokeswomen for Williams and Republican Gov. Mike Parson were not immediately returned.
 The Associated Press also submitted open records requests seeking additional information.

 Williams testified that the spreadsheet contained information accessible by the state through its annual inspection, performed in March.
-It also included medication identification numbers, dates of medical procedures and the gestational ages of fetuses, the Kansas City Star reported.
+It also included medication identification numbers, dates of procedures and the gestational ages of fetuses, The Kansas City Star reported.
 The spreadsheet did not include patients’ names.

-The state has said it’s concerned about patient care, and Williams called safety “the North Star” of the licensing process.
+The state has said it is concerned about patient care, and Williams called safety “the North Star” of the licensing process.

-Missouri House Minority Leader Crystal Quade, a Democrat, called for an investigation to see if patient privacy was compromised or if laws were broken.
-State Auditor Nicole Galloway, who is running for governor in 2020, called the spreadsheet a “brazen violation of women’s private health information” and called for Williams to be fired.
+Missouri House Minority Leader Crystal Quade, a Democrat, called for an investigation to determine whether patient privacy was compromised or laws were broken.
+State Auditor Nicole Galloway, who is running for governor in 2020, called for Williams to be fired.

 The spreadsheet was developed after an inspector raised concerns about an abortion that took five procedures to complete.
 That led to an investigation that found four overall instances where women underwent multiple procedures to complete their abortions.
-Among those cases, cited by Williams in testimony Tuesday, was one where the doctor missed that the patient was pregnant with twins, requiring two procedures five weeks apart.
+Among those cases was one where the doctor missed that the patient was pregnant with twins, requiring two procedures five weeks apart, according to Williams’ testimony.

+Elizabeth Nash, a state policy analyst for the Guttmacher Institute, a national research group that supports abortion rights and tracks abortion legislation, told the AP she hasn’t heard of another case where a state agency has tracked menstruation as part of regulating a clinic.

-Dr. Jennifer Conti, a San Francisco-area abortion provider, said in an interview that tracking patients is not the most reliable way to determine when a pregnancy has ended and suggested that it was used to avoid having to obtain women’s consent for access to addition information.
+Dr. Jennifer Conti, a San Francisco-area abortion provider, said in an interview that tracking periods is not a reliable way to determine when a pregnancy has ended and suggested that data was used to avoid having to obtain women’s consent for access to addition information.

 “It’s very odd and it feels like an invasion of privacy,” said Conti, who is a fellow with Physicians for Reproductive Health.

-The state moved to revoke the clinic’s license in June, prompting a court fight that was turned over to the Missouri Administrative Hearing Commission, which is conducting the hearing in St. Louis.
+The state moved to revoke the clinic’s license in June, prompting a court fight that was turned over to the Missouri Administrative Hearing Commission, which is conducting the hearing.
 A ruling isn’t expected before February.

 Missouri would become the first state since 1974, the year after the Supreme Court’s Roe v.
 Wade decision, without a functioning abortion clinic if the license is revoked.
 Three clinics near Missouri offer the procedure.
-Two are in Illinois suburbs of St. Louis, and one is in Overland Park, Kansas, just across the state line from Kansas City.
+Two are in Illinois suburbs of St. Louis, and one is in a Kansas suburb of Kansas City.

 Associated Press reporters Heather Hollingsworth in Kansas City, Missouri, and John Hanna in Topeka, Kansas, contributed to this report.